debug45/PermissionWizard/README.md

 [![CocoaPods](https://img.shields.io/badge/CocoaPods-supported-success)](https://cocoapods.org/pods/PermissionWizard)
 ![Carthage](https://img.shields.io/badge/Carthage-supported-success)

 It is an ultimate tool for system permissions management.
-You no longer have to understand system API of each new permission or search it on the Stack Overflow. 😄
+No longer you have to understand system API of each new permission type or search it on the Stack Overflow. 😄

 ## Advantages

-📱 Supports newest features of **iOS 14** and **macOS 11 Big Sur**
+📱 Supports the newest features of **iOS 14** and **macOS 11 Big Sur**
 <br/>
 🖥 Works great with **Mac Catalyst**